ImperialCollegeLondon/pnflowPy/README.md

 # FlowModel

-This is a pore network modeling code to model Outswald ripening
+This is a pore network modeling code to model Ostwald ripening